pns-isa-devops/projet-isa-devops-20-team-H-20/j2e/README.md

 ### How to use
 To launch the project tomcat server, go to the root project folder (j2e), then use this command line `mvn clean install`.
 Then, go to the "WebServices" folder/module and use `mvn tomee:run`.

 To launch the tests get to the root project then use this command line `mvn test`.
+When launching test the better is to have the external mapping service also launched

 ### Artifactory Notes
 Please modify artifactory configurations finding in `pom.xml` and `settings.xml` to match the artifactory used on your computer before using.